big-data-processor/bdp-document/source/installation.rst

 3.3 Configure file locations
 ----------------------------

-The default file locations are all located inside the current working directory, namely the `big-data-processor` folder.
+The default file locations are all located inside the current working directory, namely the `bd-processor` folder.
 You can configure the ``system.dataFilePath``, ``system.scriptFolder``, ``system.uploadFolder``, ``system.packageFolder``, and ``system.taskLogFolder`` to your desired locations.

 .. warning::